73rd Primetime Emmy Awards: In Memoriam

 In addition to the In Memoriam segment, several individuals were recognized elsewhere during the ceremony.
 Cedric the Entertainer opened the ceremony with a tribute to Markie with a television-themed version of the song "Just a Friend".
 Michael K. Williams, who had been considered a frontrunner for Outstanding Supporting Actor in a Drama Series, was recognized by presenter Kerry Washington when she presented the category.
-Jean Smart recognized Gilliland, her late husband, during her acceptance speech, while Lorne Michaels and John Oliver paid tribute to Macdonald during their speeches.
+Jean Smart recognized her husband Gilliland during her acceptance speech, while Lorne Michaels and John Oliver paid tribute to Macdonald during their speeches.